floragunncom/search-guard-docs/_content/_docs_signals/conditions_script.md

 {% include toc.md %}

-A script condition is a Painless script that has access to the complete execution context and returns a boolean value.
+A script condition is a Painless script that has access to the complete execution runtime data and returns a boolean value.

 If the script returns false, the execution flow is aborted.
 If it returns true, the execution flow continues.